bnb-chain/greenfield-cmd/README.md

 ```
 // the object policy actions can be create, delete, copy, get or execute
 // you can set the actions by combined string like "create,delete"
+// the object policy effect can be allow or deny, default is allow

 // Put object policy to group:
 gnfd-cmd -c config.toml put-obj-policy --groupId 128  --actions get,delete  gnfd://group-name/object-name